alaaatefbediwi-ds/Machine-Learning-Projects/README.md

 - **Premium Subscriptions (Future)** → Unlock simulations, mentorship, and advanced features.

 This ensures the platform is already **useful today** with AI-driven recommendations, while maintaining a **clear roadmap for future expansion** toward a complete career guidance ecosystem.

+## Future Work / Next Steps

+While the current version focuses on **Skill-to-Career Matcher** and **AI-powered Career Recommendations**, we have a clear roadmap to expand the platform into a full-featured career guidance ecosystem.

+### 1. Planned Enhancements
+- **Jobs Library** → Short videos, responsibilities, and salary insights for each career.
+- **Career Simulations & Virtual Try-Outs** → Let students experience jobs in an interactive way.
+- **Gamified Career Discovery** → Quizzes and interactive challenges to make exploration engaging.
+- **Future Job Trends Explorer** → Insights into in-demand and declining careers.
+- **IQ & Critical Thinking Hub** → Logic puzzles and problem-solving scenarios.
+- **Mentorship Sessions (Premium)** → Connect students directly with professionals for real-world advice.

+### 2. Vision

+Our long-term goal is to provide **end-to-end career guidance** for students from initial exploration and self-discovery, through interactive learning and mentorship, to prepare them for the most relevant future jobs.

 ## Contributors